pjotrleshkin/SCORM_PACK/README.md

 ## Map for future development

 ### quiz_generator.html
-    - [ ] fix info button next to default language
+    - [ ] make better ui for drag and drop
-    - [ ] add info button next to supported languages (and description,how languages work)
-    - [ ] add check for empty questions (in all selected languages) before generating the package
+    - [ ] make better ui for fill in the blank
-    - [ ] add alert message
+    - [ ] limit true false to 2 options (yes/no, in all languages)
-    - [ ] add modal with list of empty questions

 ### test jsons
     - [ ] create test jsons with new structure